PaddlePaddle/docs/doc/paddle/guides/01_paddle2.0_introduction/basic_concept/tensor_introduction_en.md

 There are some tricks for specifying a new shape:

 1. -1 indicates that the value of this dimension is inferred from the total number of elements and the other dimension of Tensor.
 Therefore, there is one and only one that can be set to -1.
-2. 0 means that the actual dimension is copied from the corresponding dimension of Tensor, so the index value of 0 in shape can't exceed the rank of X.
+2. 0 means that the actual dimension is copied from the corresponding dimension of Tensor, so the index value of 0 in shape can't exceed the ndim of X.

 For example:
 ```text